Pseudovector: Behavior under cross products and curls

+This is like the above rule for cross-products if one interprets the del operator ∇ as a polar vector.

 Examples

-From the definition, it is clear that a displacement vector is a polar vector.
-The velocity vector is a displacement vector (a polar vector) divided by time (a scalar), so is also a polar vector.
-Likewise, the momentum vector is the velocity vector (a polar vector) times mass (a scalar), so is a polar vector.
-Angular momentum is the cross product of a displacement (a polar vector) and momentum (a polar vector), and is therefore a pseudovector.
-Continuing this way, it is straightforward to classify any of the common vectors in physics as either a pseudovector or polar vector.
+From the definition, it is clear that linear displacement is a polar vector.
+Linear velocity is linear displacement (a polar vector) divided by time (a scalar), so is also a polar vector.
+Linear momentum is linear velocity (a polar vector) times mass (a scalar), so is a polar vector.
+Angular momentum (in a point object) is the cross product of linear displacement (a polar vector) and linear momentum (a polar vector), and is therefore a pseudovector.
+Torque is angular momentum (a pseudovector) divided by time (a scalar), so is also a pseudovector.
+Angular velocity (in a rotating body or fluid) is one-half times the curl of linear velocity (a polar vector field), and thus is a pseudovector.
+Continuing this way, it is straightforward to classify any of the common vectors in physics as either a pseudovector or a polar vector.
 (There are the parity-violating vectors in the theory of weak-interactions, which are neither polar vectors nor pseudovectors.
 However, these occur very rarely in physics.)

 The right-hand rule

 Above, pseudovectors have been discussed using active transformations.
 An alternate approach, more along the lines of passive transformations, is to keep the universe fixed, but switch "right-hand rule" with "left-hand rule" everywhere in math and physics, including in the definition of the cross product and the curl.
-Any polar vector (e.g., a translation vector) would be unchanged, but pseudovectors (e.g., the magnetic field vector at a point) would switch signs.
+Any polar vector (e.g., a translation vector) would be unchanged, but pseudovectors (e.g., the magnetic field at a point) would switch signs.
 Nevertheless, there would be no physical consequences, apart from in the parity-violating phenomena such as certain radioactive decays.